Skip to Content

 El Cortez

-While El Cortez is a ways from the Fremont Street Experience, rooms on the front (south-facing) side of their hotel tower are often noisy.
+While El Cortez is a way from the Fremont Street Experience, rooms on the front (south-facing) side of their hotel tower are often noisy, thanks to outdoor nightclubs in the area.

 The quietest room types at El Cortez are their “Cabana Suites”, which are located in a separate building across Ogden Avenue on the back side of the property.